peppolautoriteit-nl/SI12-phase-out/documentation/SI12-phase-out.md

-Rounding issues | Rounding tolerance in EN-16931 validation Missing billing reference in credit notes | See section 'Billing Reference' Need credit notes without billing reference | See section 'Billing Reference' No AccountingCostCode field | Use AccountingCost OR update NLCIUS?
+Rounding issues | Rounding tolerance in EN-16931 validation Missing billing reference in credit notes | See section 'Billing Reference' Need credit notes without billing reference | See section 'Billing Reference' No AccountingCostCode field | Use AccountingCost
 No cost center accounting field | Use AccountingCost No validation of line-level calculation | If this is wanted, use Peppol BIS, which does have line-level calculation validation
 Mandatory KvK or OIN | Use Peppol BIS (with NL rules), where KvK or OIN is only mandatory if the optional LegalIdentifier is used.